 “It’s kind of a fairy tale,” he said.

 The locale certainly has a lot to offer professionals.
-However, there’s one thing Justin and his teammates come back to time and again as a main selling point: each other.
+However, there’s one thing Justin and his teammates come back to time and again as the main selling point: each other.
 Whether collaborating on a client project or backcountry skiing after work, Ellie Swanson, project coordinator, cites the connections she’s formed with her colleagues as one of the truly great aspects of working in our Bozeman office.

 “My coworkers are what make this place special,” she said.
 “They are there to push me to be the best version of myself.”